Introducing 9takes: Answer First, Then Compare Perspectives

 Where can you get honest, unprimed perspectives without walking into an echo chamber?

 On most platforms, the first few comments set the frame.
-Everyone else reacts, copies, or stays quiet (here’s the psychology of that: Echoes Online: The Power of Memetic Comments).
+Everyone else reacts, copies, or stays quiet.
+Research shows a single fake upvote shifts a comment’s final score by 25%.
+The conversation was over before it started.

 9takes flips that default.
 You write your take first, then you unlock the thread and compare how other people see the same question.